Hong Kong begins national security trial of Tiananmen vigil group

 HONG KONG: Hong Kong's High Court is set to start on Thursday (Jan 22) the landmark national security trial of three former leaders of a now disbanded group that organised annual vigils marking Beijing's 1989 Tiananmen Square incident.

-Once legal in China-ruled Hong Kong, such public commemorations were hailed as a symbol of the city's relative freedom compared to mainland China.
+Once legal in China-ruled Hong Kong, such public commemorations were seen as a symbol of the city's relative freedom compared to mainland China.

 The events on Jun 4, 1989, when Chinese troops opened fire to end student-led protests, are not publicly discussed in China, which treats the date as taboo and allows no public remembrance.